elenasamuylova/drafts/llm_course.md

 - Groundedness — Is the response based on context or hallucinated?
 - Bias — Is the content impartial and fair?

-**Advantage**:
-Automates evaluation while tailoring it to your criteria.
-You're scaling **your own judgment** through prompt-based evaluation.
+The advantage of this approach is its ability to automate the evaluation process while tailoring it to your specific needs.
+Essentially, you're scaling your own judgment criteria through prompt-based evaluation.

-To get the best results:
-- Start with manual review to identify key quality issues
-- Design targeted test cases (e.g., adversarial prompts)
-- Use scoring prompts to check model behavior
+To make the most of this method, it's helpful to start with manual analysis of your outputs.
+This helps you identify repeated failure modes or quality dimensions that matter for your use case.
+You can also design targeted testing scenarios — for instance, crafting adversarial prompts that intentionally provoke biased behavior, and then evaluating the outputs with a scoring prompt.

 ### Example: Bias Detection Prompt